 Crisis Intervention Team Training

 This course provides insights into, and resolution of, the profound concerns experienced by families, close relatives, and any caregivers as they strive to cope with the realities of serious mental illness.
-These caregivers not only learn a wide range of information about serious mental illness, they also learn to understand how living with these conditions affects their loved one.
+Law Enforcement Officers not only learn a wide range of information about serious mental illness, they also learn to understand how living with these conditions affects their loved one.

 As of April, 2017 NAMI St. Louis has assisted in 121, 40-hour basic CIT Training Courses and has trained over 4,500 police officers and sheriff’s deputies.
 Mental health crisis calls exceed 300 calls a month for certified CIT Officers who bring help and understanding to those affected and their loved ones.